nus-cs2113-AY2223S2/ip/docs/README.md

 <br/>

 ### Saving the data
-Duke data are saved in the hard disk automatically after exiting the program. <br/>
+King data are saved in the hard disk automatically after exiting the program. <br/>
 There is no need to save manually.

 <br/>

 ### Editing the data file
-Duke data are saved as a .txt file in `[JAR file location] /data/duke.txt`. <br/>
+King data are saved as a .txt file in `[JAR file location] /data/king.txt`. <br/>
 Edits must be made according to the formatting of the data.

 <br/>